Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

       * Verifier specification
     * Build library with an eye to *extensibility* rather than performance and local language optimization (i.e., we'll be less *Pythonic* than some might prefer for the base implementation)

-??? done "Integrate ElectionGuard into a [set of election tools](ElectionTools)"
+??? done "Integrate ElectionGuard into a [set of election tools][ElectionTools]"

 ## 2019 Roadmap